OSNA Bylaws adopted July 23, 2018

 The regular meetings of OSNA membership shall take place on the second Wednesday of every month at 7:00 PM and occur February through December of each calendar year, inclusive, unless otherwise directed by the President or Board.

-Special meetings of the membership may be called by the President or two (2) members of the Board as deemed necessary.
-Notification and purpose(s) of the special meeting shall require seven (7) days advance public notice to the members of OSNA.
+Special meetings of the membership shall be called by the President or two Members of the Board as deemed necessary.
+Notification and purpose(s) of the special meeting shall require seven (7) days’ advance public notice to the Members of OSNA.

-The Board shall meet in closed session not less that four (4) times annually at times set on seven (7) days prior notice to the Board by the President, or upon the request of at least one-half (1/2) of the members of the Board.
-Additionally, notice of each meeting shall be given to each Director in a manner most likely to reach such person (i.e., in person, email, or phone notifications are acceptable).
+The Board shall meet in closed session not less than four (4) times annually.
+Seven (7) days’ prior notice to the Board by the President or upon the request of at least one-half (1/2) of the Members of the Board will be required.
+Additionally, notice of each meeting shall be given to each Director in a manner most likely to reach such person (i.e., in-person, email, phone or text notifications are acceptable).

-For any regular and special meeting, a quorum shall consist of the following: at least fifteen (15) voting-eligible members or 10% of the total eligible membership, of which at least two (2) are members of the Board.
-Board meetings quorum will consist of at least five (5) members.
+For any regular and special meeting, a quorum shall consist of the following: at least fifteen (15) current voting-eligible Members of which at least five (5) are Members of the Board.
+OSNA Board of Director meetings quorum will consist of at least five (5) board Members.

-Any regular meetings or special membership meeting is open to any person, unless a closed meeting is specifically called by a memeber.
-Board meetings shall be closed.
+Any regular meetings or special Membership meeting is open to all residents and businesses, unless a member specifically calls a closed meeting.
+Board of Director meetings shall be closed.
 Voting is limited as set forth in Section 3.7.
 All actions or recommendations of the regular or special meetings shall be communicated to all affected parties.

-OSNA will not discriminate against indivduals or groups on the basis of race, religion, color, sex, sexual orientation, gender identity, age, disability, national origin, legal citizenship, income, or political affiliation in any of its policies, recommendations, or actions.
+OSNA will not discriminate against individuals or groups on the basis of race, religion, color, sex, sexual orientation, gender identity, age, disability, national origin, legal citizenship, income, or political affiliation in any of its policies, recommendations or actions.

 Article 5 – Board of Directors